yuxuannn/stackoverflow/README.md

 # Stack-Overflow
-Skeleton script for stack buffer overflow
+Skeleton script for a simple stack buffer overflow